James Hopgood: more than Thomas Cubitt’s Solicitor

 17th February 1857 – 101 Eaton Place – In Trust & Settlement, Cubitt’s Belgravia lease book.
 However, this appears to be more about the administration of Cubitt’s estate in a professional capacity than any direct financial relationship.

-After the Fire at Cubitt’s Thames Bank works
+After the 1939 Fire at Cubitt’s Thames Bank works

 Hopgood, seems to have got very involved in dealing with the aftermath of the fire at Cubitt’s Thames Bank Works on 25th April 1839.
 A series of letter survives in Home Office files.
-Sadly they were microfilmed and indeed.
+Sadly, they were microfilmed and indexed.
 Then someone appears to have decided to reorder the folios into strict date order without updating the catalogue.
 So even though the whole series of documents is digitised and is online it is, to put it politely, quite hard to find the images of the letter.
 Do follow the links and have a look and if you can find them do let us know!HO 64/9/37 – Folios 72-73

 “Letter from James Hopgood, Solicitor to the builders Cubitt of Eaton Place [London], of 202 Bishopsgate Street [London].
 A suspected incendiary fire took place on 25 April at Mr Cubitt’s timber yard at Thames Bank Pimlico [London].
 Through the efforts of the police and fire brigade only property to the value of £1500 was destroyed.
 Enquiries have been by the police and others but no information regarding the offenders has been found.
 Hopgood asks the government to offer a reward for the discovery of the offenders and a pardon to any accomplice giving information.”